By Marina Laven

 There was only one issue.

-‘No worries…’ whispered my husband as he set off to purchase a set of vinyl blinds.
+‘No worries…’ whispered my husband as he set off to purchase a set of vinyl curtains.
 The result was a severe allergic reaction and utter desperation in my exhausted body.

 Feeling like a fool, I learned a very important lesson: when it comes to something important, leave it to the professionals.